svvd-m/real-estate-price-prediction/README.md

 3. **Run the notebook locally** using Jupyter Notebook or Google Colab.

 ##  How This Project Demonstrates My Skills
-- **Data Science & Machine Learning**: Full ML pipeline including preprocessing, feature engineering, and model evaluation.
+- **Data Science & Machine Learning**: Complete ML pipeline with preprocessing, feature engineering, and evaluation.
-- **Model Optimization**: Hyperparameter tuning with GridSearchCV for best performance.
+- **Model Optimization**: Hyperparameter tuning for XGBoost and LightGBM.
-- **Business & Domain Knowledge**: Applied ML to real estate pricing, making data-driven decisions.
+- **Business & Domain Knowledge**: Applied ML to real estate pricing for data-driven insights.
-- **Python & Libraries**: Used Pandas, Scikit-Learn, XGBoost, LightGBM, and SHAP for feature analysis.
+- **Python & Libraries**: Used Pandas, Scikit-Learn, XGBoost, LightGBM, and SHAP.

 ##  Next Steps & Future Improvements
-- **Build a Web App** – Create an interactive Gradio UI for instant property price predictions.
+- **Build a Web App** – Interactive Gradio UI for real-time predictions.
 - **Deploy on Hugging Face Spaces** – Make the model publicly available for easy testing.
 - **Expand Dataset** – Include additional features like interest rates, crime rates, and school quality.